thao-phan23/Proposal_for_image_search_feature_for_NITA_fashion_ecommerce_company/README.md

 ### 3.2.
 Image similarity modeling:

-We will build up a Siamese model with utilizing contrastive loss in order to predict the Euclidean distances of image pairs.
+We will build up a Siamese model utilizing contrastive loss in order to predict the Euclidean distances of image pairs.
 The shorter distances indicate stronger similarity.

   ![siamese](https://github.com/thao2023/Image_search_feature_proposal_for_fashion_website/assets/131706716/d54bcb03-a35c-4fdc-81bd-dc65a04fa63f)